AmiiThinks/amii-tf-nn/README.md

 The example should run in just a minute or two, even on a CPU, because the number and size of the epochs are small.
 All data and results will be written to a `tmp` directory in your working directory.
 If you point TensorBoard at `tmp/amii_tf_nn_mnist_example_1` (i.e. running `tensorboard --logdir tmp/amii_tf_nn_mnist_example_1`), you can see the performance of your models as they trained, as well as network parameter summary statistics and the computational graph that was run.

 The `tensorboard` command will start an HTML server on port `6006` and output a link for your browser.
 Following this link will show you the TensorBoard interface.
-The *Scalars* page shows performance graphs and network parameter statistics.
-The *Graphs* page shows the computational graph, *Distributions* and *Histograms* provide more detailed network parameter and activation analysis.
+The *Scalars* page shows performance graphs, the *Graphs* page shows the computational graph, and the *Distributions* and *Histograms* pages show network parameter and activation statistics.

 Besides providing data to learn about TensorBoard, the example script also provides guidance in how to write your own experiments.